Kare-Kare is always a highlight at Filipino parties. It's delicious and not complicated to make, though making a big batch may require some planning.

 Notes and substitutions

-- Beef: I used boneless shank and chuck roast.
-Boneless beef shank, also called shin, is a lean cut with collagen-rich connective tissue that takes longer to cook.
+- Beef: I used a combination of boneless shank and chuck roast.
+Boneless beef shank, also called shin, is a lean cut with collagen-rich connective tissue perfect for slow cooking.
 Chuck roast is inexpensive, full of beefy flavor, and great for feeding a crowd.

-- Vegetables: You can also use banana blossoms (also known as banana hearts or flowers), napa cabbage, or okra.
+- Vegetables: You can also use banana blossom (also known as banana heart or flower), napa cabbage, or okra.

 How to make this recipe

-Serve Kare-Kare with Beef (in Peanut Sauce) with a side of sautéed shrimp paste or bagoong alamang.
-It is quite salty so add sparingly.
+Serve your Big Batch Beef Kare-Kare with a side of sautéed shrimp paste or bagoong alamang.
+It is quite salty, so add sparingly.

 Kare-Kare can be made a day in advance and kept in the refrigerator.
 The sauce tends to thicken as it cools, so you may need to thin it out with water when reheating.
 The vegetables are best prepared right before serving for the best flavor and texture.